Conor Phillips: Ireland

 Having previously represented Ireland at under-18 and under-19 level, Phillips was selected in the under-20s squad for the 2019 Six Nations Under 20s Championship.
 He started in the 35–27 win against England and the 24–5 win against Scotland, as Ireland secured their first grand slam in the tournament since 2007.
 Phillips missed the 2019 World Rugby Under 20 Championship in Argentina due to injury.

 Phillips received his first call up to the Ireland 7s team ahead of the International Rugby 7's tournament at St George's Park, England in May 2021, where they played hosts Great Britain and the United States.
 He was also selected for the 2021 World Rugby Sevens Series.
+Phillips was called up to the Ireland 7s team for the Vancouver, Hong Kong, Singapore and Los Angeles legs of the 2025 SVNS series tour.

+Media Career

+On 3 June 2025, Phillips was announced as a contestant on the twelfth series of the ITV2 dating show, Love Island.